sijoonlee/rasa-chatbot-with-fasttext/readme.md

 - Name : For example, "Donna Graves".
 First name, last name and full name are acceptable for user inputs.
 - Course Name : For example, "Object Oriented Programming with C++".
 The part of the name is acceptable as user inputs.
 - Course Code : For example, "COMP333".
 Only fully typed one is acceptable.
+cf) names data was obtaiend from [random-name](https://github.com/dominictarr/random-name) and processed further.

 ### Stories
 Two main streams to deal with user's questions